Pauperformance/pauperformance.github.io/pages/faq.md

 The first and simplest way to support Pauperformance is to follow us/subscribe on [Twitch](https://www.twitch.tv/pauperformance) and [YouTube](https://www.youtube.com/channel/UCDUiIskNnmuJ3XJ1SdQqs0A) and to share this project with other players.
 This already means a lot to us.

-If you are a **Pauper player** and want to help us with the development of the Academy, please join us on [Discord at #feedback](https://discord.gg/2fHG8DTA3R).
+If you are a **Pauper player** and want to help us with the development of the Academy, please join us on [Discord](https://discord.gg/2fHG8DTA3R).
 We have a [long roadmap ahead](https://trello.com/b/EtDX4rhf/roadmap) and your support is invaluable.
 We cannot and shouldn't try to address every pending task at the same time.
 On Discord we will be able to coordinate our efforts.